Bias robustness of depth estimators in multivariate settings: Introduction

-\cite{ChenGaoRen2018} extended the idea of depth to covariance matrix estimation by introducing the concept of matrix depth.
-Their estimator achieves the optimal rate under Huber's $\varepsilon $-contamination model for estimating covariance/scatter matrices with various structural assumptions, such as bandedness and sparsity. \cite{PaindaveineVanBever2018} also developed halfspace depth concepts for scatter, concentration, and shape matrices.
-While their concept of scatter depth is similar to that of \cite{ChenGaoRen2018} and \cite{Zhang2002}, rather than focusing on the deepest scatter matrix, they studied the properties of the depth function and its associated depth regions. \cite{Gao2020} considered estimators that are maximizers of multivariate regression depth functions, by studying its minimax rates in the settings of $\varepsilon $-contamination models for various regression problems including nonparametric regression, sparse linear regression, reduced rank regression, etc. \cite{Nagy2019} discussed the relationships between halfspace depth and problems in affine and convex geometry, offering an extensive overview of various depth notions.
+\cite{ChenGaoRen2018} broke new ground by introducing a unified way to study the statistical convergence rate and robustness jointly in order to come up with multivariate estimators for location and scatter which achieve the minimax rate $p/n+\varepsilon ^{2}$, with $p$ the dimension and $n$ the sample size.
+To achieve this goal, they extended the idea of depth to covariance matrix estimation by introducing the concept of matrix depth.
+Their estimator achieves the optimal rate under Huber's $\varepsilon$-contamination model for estimating covariance/scatter matrices with various structural assumptions, such as bandedness and sparsity. \cite {PaindaveineVanBever2018} also developed halfspace depth concepts for scatter, concentration and shape matrices.
+While their concept of scatter depth coincides with that of \cite{ChenGaoRen2018} and \cite{Zhang2002}, rather than focusing on the deepest scatter matrix, they studied the properties of the depth function and its associated depth regions. \cite {Louvet2024} obtained the influence function and sensitivity curve for the scatter halfspace depth. \cite{Gao2020} also considered estimators that are maximizers of multivariate regression depth functions, by studying its minimax rates in the settings of $\varepsilon $-contamination models for various regression problems including nonparametric regression, sparse linear regression, reduced rank regression, etc. We provide further insight into the error bounds obtained in \cite{ChenGaoRen2018}, showing that they can be derived in a more transparent manner by examining the effect of the estimator’s maximum bias under an $\varepsilon$-contamination neighborhood.
+It is not surprising that an error bound over the $\varepsilon$-contamination neighborhood involves both the convergence rate $\sqrt{p/n}$, which captures stochastic variability, and the maximum bias $B(\varepsilon)$, which characterizes the estimator’s asymptotic behavior under contamination.
+The maximum bias $B(\varepsilon)$ diverges to infinity as $\varepsilon$ approaches the breakdown point $b^*$; therefore, it cannot be of order $\varepsilon$ on any interval $(b, b^{\ast })$, with $0 \le b < b^{\ast }$.
+Since depth-based estimators have bounded contamination sensitivity, $B(\varepsilon)$ is of order $\varepsilon$ in a neighborhood of $0$.
+However, it is well known in the regression setting that there are many examples of robust estimators for which $B(\varepsilon)$ is of order $\sqrt{\varepsilon}$ near $0$; see \cite{He1991} and \cite{YZ1997}.